-The best of BBC Radio 3's flagship arts and ideas programme Night Waves - featuring in-depth interviews with artists, scientists and public figures, vociferous debates, and reviews of the latest cultural events.
-Night Waves is broadcast on BBC Radio 3 Mon - Thursday at 10pm
+The best of BBC Radio 3's flagship arts and ideas programme Free Thinking - featuring in-depth interviews with artists, scientists and public figures, vociferous debates, and reviews of the latest cultural events.
+Free Thinking is broadcast on BBC Radio 3 Tues – Thurs 10pm

 Duration: